-The 60-hour education requirement every three years has been split into 20 hours each year.
-Relevant CPE credits will continue to apply toward this requirement — and up to 10 hours can be satisfied through a new category of education called unstructured learning.
+- 20 hours of CPD each year to maintain your credential and.
+All CPD (including CPE) must be relevant to the credential body of knowledge to receive credit.
+Up to 10 hours can be satisfied through unstructured learning.
 These are activities that many members already do day-to-day, and include leadership development, mentoring and research into evolving issues affecting their clients.